- Duration: 18 days

 - Price: tba

-That tour was a great success, but sadly ordinary working steam finished in India by the mid-1990’s and so such a tour has never since proved viable – until now.
+That tour was a great success – if a little arduous – but sadly ordinary working steam finished in India by the mid-1990’s and so such a tour has never since proved viable – until now.

-The mountain railways – like the Darjeeling Himalaya, and the Nilgiri railway at “Ooty”, and Kalka – Simla, have of course continued – with the odd outage caused by landslides etc. – but more recently a number of individual steam railway preservation projects have sprung up, in various parts of India, and which, collectively, can be put together to form an attractive itinerary which can be accomplished – without undue rushing around – in a little more than two weeks.
+The mountain railways – like the Darjeeling Himalaya, and the Nilgiri railway at “Ooty”, and Kalka – Simla, have of course continued – with the odd outage caused by landslides etc. – and are included in our tour – but more recently a number of individual steam railway preservation projects have sprung up, in various parts of India, and which, collectively, can be put together to form an attractive itinerary which can be accomplished – without undue rushing around – in a little more than two weeks.
 We will be taking full advantage of whatever is operating anyway on the days we will be there; but spending some money on charters to augment such operations.
+(It will also be a little more relaxing than that 1983 tour, given that some of us are a little older now! – Vic Allen, pictured below).

-Highlights of the tour will include “WP” Pacific 7200 (pictured lower on this page) operating on a 14km line just a short distance from Delhi; 2′ 6″ gauge “ZB” 2-6-2 (pictured below) at Palampur; and probably the most exciting of all, the former Bengal Nagpur Railway’s “N” Class Garratt of 1929, recently restored (above) and ready for action!
+Highlights of the tour will include “WP” Pacific 7200 (pictured lower on this page) operating on a 14km line just a short distance from Delhi; 2′ 6″ gauge “ZB” 2-6-2 (pictured below) at Palampur, on the Kangla Valley Railway; and probably the most exciting of all, the former Bengal Nagpur Railway’s “N” Class Garratt of 1929, recently restored (above) and ready for action!
 Not forgetting what is claimed to be the oldest working Broad Gauge steam locomotive in the world – East India Railway No. 55 (above, left).

 And whilst we are aware that travel by steam-hauled trains, and photography thereof (hence as many photo “run-pasts” as we can achieve) are a priority for many, we will also ensure depot visits, and where operationally possible, footplating, are also catered for.
 In addition to Enthusiast Holidays Tour Director, the trip will be accompanied by an Indian railway enthusiast guide.